walidsi/openmeteo-weather-mcp/README.md

 # MCP Weather Server

-A simple MCP server that provides hourly weather forecasts using the AccuWeather API.
+A simple MCP server that provides hourly weather forecasts using the Open-meteo API.

 ## Setup